larskuhtz/ChainwebSimulations/Configurations.md

 $$

 We call this representation of configurations *height difference matrices*.
-Because chainweb graphs are are connected, a single row (or column) of a height difference matrix of a configuration determines all other rows (or column).
-By pivoting on the the difference with respect to a single chain we can representate a a configuration as a *height difference vector*.
+Because Chainweb graphs are are connected, a single row (or column) of a height difference matrix of a configuration determines all other rows (or column).
+By pivoting on the the difference with respect to a single chain we can represent a configuration as a *height difference vector*.
 Wlg.\ we will pivot on chain 0 when use this representation.

 Later we are also going to introduce other equivalent representations of